nopnop2002/esp-idf-vs1053/README.md

 My recommendation is to transfer the detected metadata to another ESP on the network and view it on another ESP.
 The simplest implementation is UDP Broadcast.
 You can select Metadata output destination using menuconfig.
 ![config-metadata-1](https://user-images.githubusercontent.com/6020549/120303382-bf81aa00-c309-11eb-9bdf-d254a27c172a.jpg)
 ![config-metadata-2](https://user-images.githubusercontent.com/6020549/120303386-c0b2d700-c309-11eb-82cb-73076df3c877.jpg)

-You can use udp_receive.py receiving metadata.
+You can use udp_receive.py to receive Broadcast metadata.

 ![udp-receive](https://user-images.githubusercontent.com/6020549/120304206-8ac22280-c30a-11eb-9d81-f9a09ba43db1.jpg)